Seahawks’ Branden Jackson, knocked out in scrimmage, attends team meetings but still not on field

 Carroll did not indicate any other players suffered injuries in the game.

-Second-year defensive end Rasheem Green left the mock game early but Carroll said he was scheduled to return to practice Monday.
+Second-year defensive end Rasheem Green left the mock game early but Carroll said he was scheduled to return to practice Monday and Green was in pads and working out.

 Will David Moore get his shot with Dorsett out?

-For as long as Dorsett is out, fourth-year receiver David Moore could take advantage of increased time with the starting offense.
+For as long as Dorsett is out —- and Lockett, too if he misses any time — fourth-year receiver David Moore could take advantage of increased time with the starting offense.

 Moore was sidelined earlier in camp with a sprained ankle but returned last week.